pcyin/tranX/README.md

 in Proceedings of the Conference on Domain-Specific Languages, 1997
 ```

-We also thanks [Li Dong](http://homepages.inf.ed.ac.uk/s1478528/) for all the helpful discussions and sharing the data-preprocessing code for ATIS and GEO used in our Web Demo.
+We also thank [Li Dong](http://homepages.inf.ed.ac.uk/s1478528/) for all the helpful discussions and sharing the data-preprocessing code for ATIS and GEO used in our Web Demo.